sleslein/vscode/jest-testing-standards.md

 Good, consistent, standards within a test fixture are also force multipliers.
 They help developers read, write, and debug tests more quickly.

 [Roy Osherove](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) provides fantastic insights into using the following naming convention for all unit test: `UnitOfWork_StateUnderTest_ExpectedBehavior`.
-This convention works very well for C# and NUnit, and related languges and testing frameworks.
-One downside to this convention is that descriptive test names can becoming very long, often times difficult to read.
+This convention works very well for C# and NUnit, and related languages and testing frameworks.
+One downside to this convention is that descriptive test names can become very long, oftentimes difficult to read.

-Luckly, Jest's `describe` and `it` functions allow us to use Roy's concept, but place each portion of the nameing convention on its own line.
+Luckily, Jest's `describe` and `it` functions allow us to use Roy's concept but place each portion of the naming convention on its own line.
 The result is test blocks which are very easy to read and reason about!
 I recommend all unit tests use the following standard.
 While there is some level of nesting, the code is very easy to reason about and provides excellent reports from Jest when test cases fail.

 **Example**